migtools/mig-ui/deploy/README.md

 cluster.

-**DISCLAIMER:** As of OCP 4.1, CORS support remains an unsupported configuration option that must be manually configured in the OCP4 cluster to allow the CAM UI's requests to succeed.
+**DISCLAIMER:** As of OCP 4.1, CORS support remains an unsupported configuration option that must be manually configured in the OCP4 cluster to allow the MTC UI's requests to succeed.
 [See the doc describing OAuth and CORS for more information](../docs/oauth_cors.md).

 #### OCP4 CORS configuration

 To configure your OCP4 cluster to accept your UI's requests, first retrieve your UI's route by running the following command, (namespace here by default is `mig`):